-Save energy in Amelia, OH.
-Call Fortress Exteriors for a free energy-efficient window consultation!
+Get expert advice on window materials in Amelia, OH.
+Call Fortress Exteriors for a free consultation!

 Amelia was not officially platted.
 The area was originally called Milltown, later shortened to Milton.
 However, when a post office was established in 1836, there was already a Milton Post Office in the state.
 Various accounts state that the post office was named Amelia after Amelia Bowdoin, a well known and popular tollkeeper on the Ohio Turnpike (present-day State Route 125).
 Her home is now known as the Amelia Bowdoin House and stands at 94 West Main Street, across the street from its original location.
 However, there is no census record of an Amelia Bowdoin; Amelia may have been a corruption of the name of Armilla Bodin, the wife of a tollkeeper.
 Amelia was incorporated as a village on December 20, 1900.